kulo/head-north/apps/api/src/adapters/README.md

 ## Creating a Custom Adapter

 If your JIRA setup doesn't match the default adapter's expectations, you can create your own adapter.

-This is useful when:
+### When to create a custom adapter

+Consider creating your own adapter if:

-- Your JIRA project uses different issue types or field structures
+- Your JIRA project uses different issue types or field structures (e.g., only "Epic" and "Story" instead of "Roadmap Item" + "Cycle Item")
 - You have existing JIRA configurations that cannot be changed
-- You need specialized business logic or data transformations
-- You want to optimize for your specific use case

-### When to Create a Custom Adapter

-**Consider creating your own adapter if:**

-- You use different issue types (e.g., only "Story" instead of "Roadmap Item" + "Cycle Item")
 - Your metadata is stored differently (e.g., in components instead of labels)
 - You have custom fields with different names or structures
-- You need complex data relationships or transformations
+- You need specialized business logic, complex data relationships, or data transformations
 - You want to integrate with other systems beyond JIRA
+- You want to optimize for your specific use case

 **Stick with the default adapter if:**

 - You can adjust your JIRA project to match the expected structure
 - You want to minimize development and maintenance overhead
 - Your requirements are straightforward and fit the standard model

+### Implementation checklist

+In order to come up with your own adapter you'll have to:

+1. **Identify Data Sources**: What JIRA data does your organization use?
+2. **Map Transformations**: How do JIRA concepts map to Head North concepts?
+3. **Extract Logic**: Move transformation logic from parsers to adapter.
+4. **Use Primitives**: Replace custom utilities with primitives.
+5. **Test Thoroughly**: Ensure data structure matches expectations.

+Here's the steps in more details:

 ### 1. Implement the Interface